Welcome to the MDNC Virtual Civics Initiative!

 What does it cost to participate?

 The court does not charge a school to participate in the Civics Initiative.
-However, teachers should consult with their school systems for information about the cost of substitute teachers and bus transportation.

 How did the Civics Initiative start?